jackoalan/llvm-mos/README.md

   - The indexed addressing mode can load using 8-bit indices.

 TODO:
+  - The JMP is redundant; a pass should eliminate redundant jumps to fallthrough.
   - Branch relaxation is not yet implemented, so the branches could be out of range.

 Updated December 21, 2020.